HomeArticles › Smoked Taillights Guide

 The Legality Question — This Matters

 Taillights exist for safety — they tell other drivers you are braking.
 Darkening them beyond a certain point reduces their visibility and creates a genuine safety risk.
 This is why smoked taillights occupy a legal grey area in most jurisdictions.
+If you're also considering window tint for your Civic, the legality considerations are similar — darkness percentage matters and varies by state.

 In most US states heavily smoked taillights that reduce light output below legal minimums are not road legal.
 Light tinting that does not significantly reduce visible light output is generally tolerated but technically illegal in some states.